 In this essay, I intend to explore a few key concepts in international trade theory, which will provide the background for me to set forth a basic rule of thumb which I think would enable a President Trump to make good on his campaign promises in a constructive fashion.
 To ruin the surprise a bit, my proposal boils down to: “freer trade between economically and socially similar countries, less free trade between less similar countries.”
 To coin a catch-phrase, I summarize this as “Equal Trade for Equal Partners.”
-Read on to understand why this is a good idea.

 First, I should define what is meant by “free trade.”
 Many economists and legal scholars tie free trade into a larger complex of international freedoms, most famously embodied in the “four freedoms” of the European Union:

 - Free movement of services.

 - Free movement of people.